 Although the rules of the Local Government Pension Scheme (LGPS) are set nationally, it is administered at local level by administering authorities, whose responsibilities include managing fund investments within the statutory framework.
-When making decisions on investment, the primary responsibilities of administering authorities are to deliver the returns needed to pay scheme members’ pensions, and to protect local taxpayers and employers from high pension costs (CLG consultation, November 2012, para 1.1).
+As for the trustees of pension funds in the private sector, their primary responsibility is to deliver the returns needed to pay scheme members’ pensions, and to protect local taxpayers and employers from high pension costs (CLG consultation, November 2012, para 1.1).

-There are 89 LGPS funds in England and Wales.
 In recent years, CLG has been looking at ways to achieve economies of scale in LGPS funds – with the primary aim of improving returns and reducing deficits but also to enable greater capacity for investment in infrastructure.
-(CLG, Call for evidence on the future structure of the Local Government Pension Scheme, June 2013 and CLG, Local Government Pension Scheme: Opportunities for collaboration, cost savings and efficiencies, May 2014).
+(CLG June 2013 and CLG, May 2014).

-In the summer 2015 Budget the Government said it would invite local authorities to come forward with proposals to pool investments to reduce costs.
+In the summer 2015 Budget, it said it would invite local authorities to come forward with proposals to pool investments to reduce costs.
 It would consult on detailed criteria and backstop legislation to ensure that authorities that did not come forward with “sufficiently ambitious proposals” could be required to pool investments (para 2.19).

 Criteria published alongside the consultation, made clear the Government’s expectation for ambitious proposals for pooling.
 In addition, it proposed issuing guidance to authorities to the effect that investment policies should not “be used to give effect to municipal foreign or munitions policies that run contrary to Government policy.”
 The Government proposed giving the Secretary of State power to intervene where authorities did not take advantage of benefits of scale or adhere to guidance.
 Intervention could include: directing an authority to develop some or all of its assets in a particular way or requiring the investment functions to be exercised by the Secretary of State (November 2015 consultation, para 4.7).